allisonhongberkeley/shortest-route-finder/README.md

 ## Video Demo

 ## About the Project
-In this project, I developed a simple visualization game that allows the user to find the optimal route between a start and end destination, and set barriers that cannot be crossed.
+In this project, I developed a simple visualization game that allows the user to find the optimal route between a start and end destination, and set barriers that the path cannot cross.
 The program uses A* search the find the shortest route, and a Manhattan distance heuristic.

 Menu             |  Route-Finder In Action :-------------------------:|:-------------------------: